 The images show miner’s homes, the streets of Butte, the mine gallows and tailing piles that dominated the town built over “the richest hill on earth”.
 He photographed the miner’s union hall, the small picket lines and the pall of depression that seemed to hover over the miners.
 The open pit mining ended the struggle by displacing the hard rock miners altogether.
 Ten years later, Harvey photographed the awesome gaping holes in the earth that swallowed up Butte, with the giant machines and immensely destructive impact on the earth.
 Mining is is the subject of his last film, Tale of Ruin, Capitalism and World Resources.

 Filling the San Francisco Bay 1969 For San Francisco Bay documentary video, click here.
 In 1970, the Save the Bay movement arose to stop the filling of the bay at a time when filling the bay was legal.
 To contribute … Continue reading →

-Paying the Price for Clear Cut Logging After years of mechanized, systematic clear cutting of the forests of northern California by large logging corporations, the California flood of 1964 washed logging debris into the rivers and through coastal towns with … Continue reading →
+California Flood of 1964: Paying the Price for Clear Cut Logging After years of mechanized, systematic clear cutting of the forests of northern California by large logging corporations, the California flood of 1964 washed logging debris into the rivers and … Continue reading →

 Abandoned and Deadly: Deep Pit Mining Harvey Richards photographed Butte, Montana’s deep pit mining during his three visits to Butte, Montana, first to photograph the miner’s strike of 1959, then again in 1966 and 1973.
 The huge gaping hole known … Continue reading →

-Butte Miner’s Union No. 1 Strikes Anaconda Copper Company, 1959 Harvey Richards went to Butte Montana in the winter of 1959 to make a film in support of the miners on strike against Anaconda Copper Company.
+Against the Anaconda Copper Company Harvey Richards filmed the Butte Montana 1959 Miners Strike in support of the miners on strike against Anaconda Copper Company.
 He produced a film called Perch of the Devil to publicize the strike and the … Continue reading →

 Global Warming: A Product of Market Forces Harvey Richards made several forays into the northwest forests with his cameras in the late 1970’s and early 1980’s, focusing on, among other things, the immense piles of wood chips looming up … Continue reading →